The republic encountered

 Ratio prosperous drive with the

-The dub's script originated from a memetic Recursive Translation/Translation Train Wreck found in China by a certain blogger named Jeremy Winterson.
-The name is taken from the translation of the opening crawl (the original saying, obviously, "Star Wars: Episode III: Revenge of the Sith").
-Most sentences are absolutely mangled in the translation, while some sentences still have their original meanings intact.
+The dub's script originated from a memetic Recursive Translation/Translation Train Wreck found in China by blogger Jeremy Winterson.
+The name is taken from the translation of the opening crawl (the original being, obviously, "Star Wars: Episode III: Revenge of the Sith").
+Most sentences are absolutely mangled in the translation, although some sentences still have their original meanings intact.

-Similar Recursive Translations have been made of the other movies in the series, collectively known as The Star War Gatherings.
-Currently, a fandub has been released for Episode Four: A New Hope. note Since the announcement of the Star War Gatherings production, Backstroke of the West has retroactively been applied to the former's lineup.
+Similar Recursive Translations have been made of the other movies in the series, collectively known as The Star War Gatherings, with a fandub of The Fourth Gathers: The Novelty Desirenote in the works.
+Since the announcement of the Star War Gatherings production, Backstroke of the West has retroactively been applied to the former's lineup.

 There is war in the Gram Republic with the Space.
 Speaker D, the Speaker/Prime Minister of the Senate, has been kidnapped by the Abruption Doctrine.
 Two Hopeless Situation Warriorsnote , Ratio Tile and Allah Gold, are sent to rescue him from the clutches of Space General, a very deceitful former Hopeless Situation Warrior.
 Previously, Allah Gold made an unspecified mistake which started the war, and is determined to do whatever it takes to restore peace.
 However, it is unclear whether he wants the war to continue or not.